 RIGHT OUT YOUR JOY TO GOD

 MAKE BEAUTIFUL MUSIC TO PRAISE THE LORD.

 The tower was prepared and the bells were hung by a team including a number of volunteers under the direction of bell-hanger Fred Pembleton.
 The frame was designed by Peter Hayward and built by Graham Blackburn, and the back eight bells were hung in August 1995.
 The two trebles were hung in February 1996 and the whole ring was dedicated by The Very Reverend John Southgate, past Dean of York, on April 28 1996.

 Excellent sound control enables the bells to be available for ringing on a regular basis.
-The band practises from 7-9pm every Thursday evening, and rings for the 11am Sunday Mass every week and the 6.15 Saturday Evening Vigil when possible.
-By kind permission of the church authorities, the bells are available for peals once a month, and various other quarter peals and special practices take place.
+The band practises from 1900-2100 every Thursday evening, and rings for the 1030 and 1200 Sunday Masses every week and the 1700 Saturday Evening Vigil when possible.